Akhil-Tony/Object-Detection-Object-Tracking-and-Counting/README.md

 # Object-Detection-Object-Tracking-and-Counting

-This repository implements YOLOv3 and Deep SORT in order to perform real-time object tracking.
+This repository implements YOLOv3 and Deep SORT in order to perform real-time object tracking and counting.

 ## Installation

-First, clone or download this GitHub repository.
+First, clone this GitHub repository.
 Install requirements.

 Then download pretrained weights and place is to model_data directory:
 ```